-- Community service programs, such as volunteer work, life skills classes, parenting classes, providing dependent care, job readiness programs, sheltered workshop participation, substance abuse treatment, mental health counseling.
-Volunteer work may include, but is not limited to, work at churches, hospitals or schools, serving as a block mother or participation in activities such as the Adopt-a-Highway Program. - Job search.
+- Job search.
 There is no time limit for use of job search to meet the 24-month work requirement. - Provision of child care or care to any incapacitated or disabled individual. - Work in exchange for some benefit such as, but not limited to, free rent, utilities, clothing or food.
 There is no requirement that a monetary amount be assigned to the work for purposes of meeting this requirement. - Enrollment in any educational activity including high school, high school equivalency training, college, technical or vocational school or job skills training.
-There is no time or enrollment limit when using an educational activity to meet the 24-month work requirement. - Any other activity which, in the judgement of the Worker and/or Supervisor serves to provide community benefit or enhance personal responsibility and for which time spent can be documented.
+There is no time or enrollment limit when using an educational activity to meet the 24-month work requirement. - Any other activity which, in the judgment of the Worker and/or Supervisor serves to provide community benefit or enhance personal responsibility and for which time spent can be documented.